-NOTE: If you have not configured your browser to enable the use of client-side scripting, you might receive a blank screen when logging in to Server Administrator.
+NOTE: If you have not configured your browser to enable the use of client-side scripting, you may see a receive a blank screen when logging in to Server Administrator.
 In this case, an error message is displayed instructing you to configure your browser settings.